South

 • In receipt of Income Support

-• Employment Support Allowance (ESA)
+• Income-based Employment and Support Allowance (ESA)

 • The Guarantee element of State Pension Credit

-• Child Tax Credit (provided you are not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190 as assessed by HMRC
+• Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190 as assessed by HMRC)

 You could also be entitled if you are 19 years old and studying the second year of 2-year course that you began at 18, or if you are aged between 19-24 and have a current Educational Health and Care Plan (EHCP) and meet any of the above criteria.